What is in this leaflet

 - warfarin, a medicine used to prevent blood clots

-- other medicines which may make you drowsy such as sleeping tablets, tablets to calm your nerves, medicines to treat mental disorders, other strong painkillers and some antihistamines.
+- other medicines which may make you drowsy such as sleeping tablets (e.g. benzodiazepines, hypnotics), tablets to calm your nerves (e.g. sedatives), muscle relaxants, medicines to treat mental disorders, other opioid analgesics or strong painkillers, some antihistamines.

 These medicines may be affected by pethidine, or may affect how well it works.
 You may need different amounts of your medicine, or you may need to take/use different medicines.
 Your doctor or pharmacist will advise you.

-Your doctor and pharmacist may have more information on medicines to be careful with or avoid while you are receiving DBL™ Pethidine Hydrochloride Injection BP.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while you are receiving DBL Pethidine Hydrochloride Injection BP.

-How DBL™ Pethidine Hydrochloride Injection BP is given
+How DBL Pethidine Hydrochloride Injection BP is given

 How much is given